 To interpret attainment of the narrative objective, a numeric evaluation guideline for nitrate (1.0 mg/L nitrate as nitrogen) was used to identify potentially impaired waterbodies.
 Where nitrate levels exceeded this evaluation guideline, additional data and evidence were evaluated, in accordance with Sections 3.11 and 4.11 of the Listing Policy, to determine the risk for or presence of biostimulatory response conditions.

-This evaluation guideline was developed by Central Coast Water Board staff using the extensive central coast regional dataset and the approach detailed in a peer reviewed technical report (Worcester et al., 2010).
+This evaluation guideline was developed by Central Coast Regional Water Board staff using the extensive central coast regional dataset and the approach detailed in a peer reviewed technical report (Worcester et al., 2010).

 Water Temperature and Turbidity